ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ### Containerizing the application

 Once you have Docker installed locally, we will store our images to Docker Hub.
-If you don't have one to authorize Docker to connect to your `Docker Hub` account, use the docker login command.
+Use the `docker login` command to authorize Docker to connect to your `Docker Hub` account.

 Let's build a Docker image of the app to push to the Docker Hub registry.
 In the directory `payment-app`, a `Dockerfile` with the following contents to create the image: